uswds/uswds/README.md

 ## Getting started
 Warning!
 This library is currently not ready for use as it is being actively developed.

 To begin using the U.S. Federal Web Design Standards, include the CSS and JavaScript files in each HTML page of your project.
-Copy the full `_site/assets/` directory to a relevant place in your code base.
+Copy the full `_site/assets/` directory to a relevant place in your code base `cp ./_site/assets/css/main.css /path/to/your/repo/static/dir`.
 Add the following `<link>` and `<script>` elements in your HTML:

-`cp ./_site/assets/css/main.css /path/to/your/repo/static/dir`

-Assets needed:
 - `<link rel="stylesheet" href="/path/to/your/assets/css/main.css">`
 - `<link rel="stylesheet" href="/path/to/your/assets/css/google-fonts.css">`
 - `<script src="/path/to/your/assets/js/components.js"></script>`